Introduction to Selenium

 Scope

 In today’s time, Automation Testing is leading in the market.
-It has a wider scope for technical people or people who want testing as a profession.
-The trend is continuously changing, and it is making its way into this change as it is open-source, and anyone can contribute and learn it easily.
+It has a broader scope for technical people or people who want testing as a profession.
+The trend is continuously changing, and it is making its way into this change as it is open-source, and anyone can contribute and learn it quickly.

-It is very efficient for the people involved in manual testing.
-It would help them convert written test cases into automation scripts, reducing the time and increasing their efficiency.
+The people involved in manual testing find it very efficient.
+It would help them convert written test cases into automation scripts, reducing the time and increasing efficiency.

 Who is the Right Audience for Learning Selenium Technologies?

-Anyone who has knowledge of programming can learn Selenium.
-You must learn any one programming language, preferably Java or C#, before learning this technology.
+Anyone who knows to program can learn Selenium.
+Before learning this technology, You must learn any programming language, preferably Java or C#.
 Non-programmers can use IDE, but it would be efficient if some prior knowledge of any programming language is available.

 How will this Technology help you in Career Growth?